-Advertising executive and art director Bill Sanders had developed an idea for a new line of dolls.
-The concept was that a male rock band would have secret identities as superheroes.
+Advertising executive and art director Bill Sanders had developed an idea for a new line of dolls: a male rock band that had secret identities as superheroes.
 Brining the idea to Hasbro, Hasbro liked the concept but felt it could be better suited to an opening they saw in the toy market at the time left by rival Mattel’s Barbie.
 As a result, the boy band became a girl band that embodied a contemporary rock style.
-Sanders was paired up with Bill and Barbara Hyland and they began to work out the characters and fashions for the doll line.
+Sanders was paired up with marketing director Joe Hyland and his writer wife, Barbara, and they began to work out the characters and fashions for the doll line.

 With their other properties Transformers, My Little Pony and G.I.
 Joe having a successful television presence, Hasbro decided to promote the doll line by giving it its own show.
 Once again, they partnered with Marvel Productions and Sunbow Productions through their ad agency Griffin-Bacal Advertising, responsible for the other programs, to bring it to life.
 Executive producer Jay Bacal recommended Christy Marx, who had worked on G.I.
 Joe, A Real American Hero, to write the series bible that would contain all the information writers would need to compose scripts for the show.
 This would be the first time Marx had developed an entire show on her own, but Bacal felt she was up to the challenge due to her grasp of drama and action.